-Activity Evidence that supports this approach Challenge number(s) addressed Teachers in UKS2 will have an additional session on their timetables to focus on writing tuition with children in their classes.
-PP children will be prioritised. (£7,500 cost to school) Qualified teachers working with the children in their classes will see better progress than support staff working with children across the year group / school who they know less. ω Based on HLTA x8 hours per week 2022- 23 SLT member will complete writing tuition with the classes in LKS2 during the Spring term Reading interventions will take place 2021-22: during staggered drop off and pick up times 2022-23: during registration and after lunch Higher attainment in reading indicates better life chances Reading a wide variety of genres will support vocabulary acquisition 2 1:1 pupil progress meetings with teachers and the headteacher & the assistant headteacher (academic) Time for ongoing professional dialogues regarding further support for these children will help to keep this a priority.
+Activity Evidence that supports this approach Challenge number(s) addressed Teachers will have an additional session on their timetables to focus on writing tuition with key children in their year groups.
+The SENDCo will have weekly writing tuition group in each year group.
+PP children will be prioritised.
+Qualified teachers working with the children in their classes will see better progress than support staff working with children across the year group / school who they know less.
+S Reading interventions will take place 2021-22: during staggered drop off and pick up times 2022-23 and 2023-24: during registration and after lunch Higher attainment in reading indicates better life chances Reading a wide variety of genres will support vocabulary acquisition 2 1:1 pupil progress meetings with teachers and the headteacher & the assistant headteacher (academic) Time for ongoing professional dialogues regarding further support for these children will help to keep this a priority.
 There is a collected responsibility for PP children's progress in order to make accelerated progress.
 Staff will know who they are, their barriers to learning and any strategies needed to meet their educational and emotional needs.
 1 & 3 Support groups will run to accommodate a personalised curriculum We adopted this model last year and it was successful.
-Children were safe and happy in school and were getting the personalised support they needed in a small group 3 SLT and the teacher in charge of SEND will take intervention groups from Autumn 2 onwards The most experienced teachers should work with of the most vulnerable children so that they are getting quality personalised support 2 & 3
+Children were safe and happy in school and were getting the personalised support they needed in a small group 3 SLT and the SENDco will take intervention groups from Autumn 2 onwards The most experienced teachers should work with of the most vulnerable children so that they are getting quality personalised support 2 & 3